- Maintain Updates

 You should keep an eye on you laptop, tablet, or phone while you are in public to avoid theft, however sometimes theft is unavoidable.
 We offer a few ways you can aid authorities in recovering your items in our Physical Security section.

-Be Insane about Your Privacy
+Be Vigilant about Your Privacy

 Protect your identity and the identities of those you associate with - there are many ways 3rd parties can gain personally identifiable information about you with and without your consent.
 Learn some warning signs and tips on protecting your privacy in our Privacy section.